steven-exarcos/pass-documentation/developer-documentation/data-loaders/grant-loader.md

 2. Data Retrieval:

-- `GrantLoaderApp` uses the `GrantConnector` to retrieve data from the data source (e.g., database, CSV file).
+- `GrantLoaderApp` uses the `GrantConnector` interface to retrieve data from the data source (e.g., database, CSV file).
-- The `GrantConnector` implementation (e.g., for JHU) fetches the data and returns it as a list of `GrantIngestRecord` objects.
+- The `CoeusConnector` implementation (e.g., for JHU) fetches the data and returns it as a list of `GrantIngestRecord` objects.

 3. Data Processing: